 In this guide, you’ll see how to care for and clean various window materials, what to look for when you inspect windows for damage, and more useful tips.
 Consult the guide below to learn how to keep your house windows functioning like new.

 Become Familiar With Your Window’s Care

 Maintaining a window involves more than just its glass panes.
 You also have to consider the surrounding areas and know how to care for the material.
-At Homespire, we use 100% virgin vinyl along with special additives to construct our window frames, but you may currently have wood, fiberglass, aluminum, composite, or other materials around your windows.
+At Homespire, we use 100% composite along with special additives to construct our window frames, but you may currently have wood, fiberglass, aluminum, composite, or other materials around your windows.
 In general, you should clean and care for your windows once or twice a year and follow certain steps based on the type of window you have: